ThisisRDSharma/Siddu-/README.md

 Any generated alerts appear in the alert inbox of the designated reviewer(s).

 These alerts follow the same review, disposition, and escalation process as those in real-time screening.

+4. Secondary (Approver) Review Process
+The designated approver receives the alert and:

+Reviews the screened data, the matched watchlist records, and the disposition notes provided by the initial reviewer.

+Based on this review, the following actions may be taken:

+Confirmation & Closure:
+If all matches are validated as false positives, the approver confirms the initial review, adds a note such as “verified disposition,” and closes the alert.

+Reassignment to Initial Reviewer:
+If discrepancies are found or the analysis is incomplete, the alert is sent back to the initial reviewer with comments for correction.
+Once updated, the reviewer resubmits the alert for approval.

+Further Clarification Needed:
+If the alert cannot be resolved at this stage, its status remains “undetermined” and it is forwarded to Approver 2 with a note such as “OFAC review requested.”
+The alert has now been reassigned to the bank compliance team for review.

+5. Regulatory Escalation
+After the alert is reassigned to the bank compliance team, they conduct a final assessment of the watchlist match and take one of the following actions:

+For a true match to Politically Exposed Persons (PEPs), adverse media, or enforcement lists, the compliance team may:

+Close the alert, and

+Mark the account as high risk in accordance with internal risk policies.

+For potential hits against sanctioned lists that cannot be dispositioned as false positives, the alert must be escalated to the head office OFAC group for further analysis and decision-making.